 Development of energy resource aggregation business

-With the increase in introduction of PV systems and batteries, the energy resource aggregation business, which operates virtual power plants or demand response by integrating distributed energy resources, is drawing attention as a new business opportunity in Japan.
+With the increased introduction of PV systems and batteries, the energy resource aggregation business, which operates virtual power plants or demand response by integrating distributed energy resources, is drawing attention as a new business opportunity in Japan.
+Aggregators are also expected to play an important role in the FIP Scheme, under which power producers have to sell their electricity in the market.
 The government has been supporting the promotion of this business by setting up a study group with aggregators and subsidising experimental projects.